carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ~~~
 {: .output}

-We will see in the operator episodes how to create multiple channels from the data.
+We will see in the operator episodes how to create multiple channels from the a Channel factory.

 ### Value channels

 The second type of Nextflow channel is a `value` channel.
-A **value** channel by is bound to a *single* value.
+A **value** channel is bound to a *single* value.
 A value channel can read unlimited times without consuming its content.
-This can be useful when setting a parameter value which is used by multiple processes.
+This can be useful when setting a parameter value which are used by multiple processes.

 The Nextflow script below: